-Our platform-supported auditing framework is a new category that extends the classical Sandvig taxonomy of auditing [71].
-Their taxonomy defines five types of audits: source code audit, surveybased audit, scraping audit, and crowdsourced audit.
-Other types of audits recently proposed include everyday algorithm audits [73] and cooperative audits [87].
+4.1.2 Comparison with Existing Taxonomy of Methods.
+Our platform-supported auditing framework is a new category that extends the classical Sandvig taxonomy of auditing [84].
+Their taxonomy defines five types of audits: source code audit, noninvasive user audit, scraping audit, sock-puppet audit and crowdsourced audit.
 Our platform-supported auditing defines a new type of audit because, unlike methods that use only features or APIs publicly available to regular users and advertisers, it requires a privileged and auditor-specific interface.
 And unlike methods that require access to platforms' proprietary source code, it only requires query-level access to the output of their algorithms.
 We further discuss how platform-supported auditing compares to the existing taxonomy of methods in §6.